linchpinio/docs/source/index.md

 # Search API
 ## Introduction

 The main operation of the search API is of course to execute a query.
 LinchPin queries are defined using a JSON object that adheres to a JSON Schema.
-If you're not familiar with the JSON schema spec you can read more about it [here](http://json-schema.org/).
+If you're not familiar with the JSON schema spec you can read more about it on this link: (http://json-schema.org/).

 ## Search Schema